Question 1: What's the difference between graduation and commencement?

 If the work cannot be completed within the intended graduation term or the student wishes to take advantage of the term allotted by the “Incomplete Grade” guidelines, then the student should defer their graduation until the term the grade has been applied to the course(s) in question.
 A grade of “I” will convert to an “F” if not removed by the last class day of the next major term.

 An "I" received in the term of graduation will be calculated as an "F" for purposes of computing the student's GPA for graduation if the course is not required for graduation.

 If the course is required for graduation, students who receive an "I" grade in the term they apply to graduate have three weeks from the beginning of the next term to have the grade changed to meet requirements.
 After that time, students must reapply for graduation and repay the application fee in the term they complete the work.

-Diplomas and certificates are mailed out 4-6 business weeks after the beginning of the next semester.
-Please be sure that your address is updated and correct.
-Diplomas and final transcripts will not be released to students having any outstanding requirements or financial obligations to the College.
+Diplomas and certificates are mailed out six to eight business weeks after the beginning of the next semester.
+Please be sure that your address is updated and correct by logging into myEFSC in the "View/Update Address" area under Personal Information.
+Diplomas and final transcripts will not be released to students having any outstanding requirements or financial obligations to the college.